This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Businesses across the region are eager to develop and tap into the future of the metaverse

 According to Deloitte, the emergence of the metaverse has two key drivers – technological and demographic – which are particularly pronounced in Asia.
 South Korea and China are leading the world in 5G deployment.
 Over 60% of the world’s youth aged 15 to 24 live in Asia, along with 1.3 billion mobile gamers.
-Given the nexus between gaming and the metaverse, industries in Asia have been experimenting with metaverse technologies and Deloitte consider the region “an interesting one to watch” for metaverse development.
+Given the nexus between games and the metaverse, industries in Asia have been experimenting with metaverse technologies and Deloitte consider the region “an interesting one to watch” for metaverse development.

 • Singapore: As a tech forward nation, Singapore’s sovereign wealth fund Temasek is investing in the metaverse along with other frontier technologies.
 DBS bank has been exploring the metaverse as it pushes into digital (being one of the first to obtain a digital payment tokens licence) and Singapore even had its first metaverse wedding in 2022.